-- The National Environmental Management: Air Quality Act, which imposed more stringent emissions compliance limits on plants, including our South African mills in 2015 and then again in 2020.
-The stricter standards as per the Air Quality Act that came into effect on 1 April 2020 will not have a material impact on our mills. - The National Environmental Management: Waste Act, which regulates the use, re-use, recycling and disposal of waste as well as waste management by way of a licensing system or, alternatively, compliance with the applicable norms and standards.
+- The National Environmental Management: Air Quality Act, which imposed more stringent emissions compliance limits on the South African operations in 2020.
+These stricter standards are not expected to have a material impact on our mills. - The National Environmental Management: Waste Act, which regulates the use, re-use, recycling and disposal of waste, as well as waste management by way of a licensing system or, alternatively, compliance with the applicable norms and standards.

-Under the United Nations Framework Convention on Climate Change (UNFCCC) and its Kyoto Protocol, South Africa committed to contributing its fair share to global GHG mitigation efforts.
-In support of that commitment, Sappi SA submitted a voluntary carbon budget as well as the compulsory pollution prevention plan, which has been approved by the South African Department of Environment, Forestry and Fisheries ("DEFF").
+South Africa is a party to the United Nations Framework Convention on Climate Change ("UNFCC") and ratified the Paris Agreement in 2016.
+As a Non-Annex I country under the UNFCC, South Africa is required to take steps to assist in meeting the objectives of the Paris Agreement, including limiting the increase in global warming to below 2°C, and to develop a Nationally Determined Contribution which sets out the contributions South Africa intends to achieve and its domestic mitigation measures as a part of the global response to climate change.
+South Africa has translated its commitments under the Paris Agreement into different policies and legislative measures, each of which may have a significant impact on our operations.
+Sappi SA has already submitted a voluntary carbon budget as well as the compulsory pollution prevention plan, which has been approved by the South African Department of Environment, Forestry and Fisheries ("DEFF").
 Sappi SA's performance in respect of its budget and pollution prevention plan is required to be reported on an annual basis.
 Beginning in 2022, it is mandatory to achieve the carbon budget requirements.

-A carbon tax has commenced with effect from June 1, 2019.
-However, the due date for first payment has been delayed until October 2020 because of disruptions caused by the COVID-19 pandemic.
-We have been engaged with the Department of National Treasury and DEFF via our industry representative, the Paper Manufacturers Association of South Africa ("PAMSA"), to include offsets for carbon sequestration into the carbon tax design, which has been accepted in principle and will be formalized later in 2020.
+In South Africa, we are subject to the Carbon Tax Act, effective from June 1, 2019, and the first payment was made as expected in October 2020.
+We previously engaged with the Department of National Treasury and DEFF via our industry representative, the Paper Manufacturers Association of South Africa ("PAMSA"), to include offsets for carbon sequestration into the carbon tax design, which was formalized in 2020.
 Approved carbon sequestration projects which are registered in terms of the Carbon Offset Regulations allow companies, including Sappi, to qualify for a carbon offset allowance under the Carbon Tax Act.
-We believe this will mitigate the financial impact of the carbon tax on our South African operations to a significant extent.
+We believe this will mitigate the financial impact of the carbon tax on our South African operations, which is not expected to be material.